 Opinion prescribed by the Accounts Commission on the audited part of the Remuneration Report

-We have audited the part of the Remuneration Report described as audited.
-In our opinion, the audited part of the Remuneration Report has been properly prepared in accordance with The Local Authority Accounts (Scotland) Regulations 2014.
+I have audited the parts of the Remuneration Report described as audited.
+In my opinion, the audited parts of the Remuneration Report have been properly prepared in accordance with The Local Authority Accounts (Scotland) Regulations 2014.

 Other information